MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 - The images and definitions in this quickstart reflect **Field Service v8.7** and **RSO v3.0**.

-- Resource Scheduling Optimization works with Universal Resource Scheduling (URS) to schedule field service work orders.
-A working knowledge of how URS works will be helpful for this quickstart.
-For more details, view the topic on [Universal Resource Scheduling for Field Service](universal-resource-scheduling-for-field-service.md).

 - This quickstart assumes you already have RSO deployed into your Field Service environment.
 You can do this by first purchasing a Field Service license and then purchasing a Resource Scheduling Optimization (RSO) license in the "Purchase Services" section of Office 365.
 For more details, visit the topic on [Deployment of the Resource Scheduling Optimization (RSO) solution](rso-deployment.md).

 > [!div class="mx-imgBorder"]
 > ![Screenshot of RSO app](media/rso-quickstart-app.png)

+- Ensure the user who is setting up RSO is assigned the **Field Service-Administrator** and **Resource Scheduling Optimization** security roles and the **Field Service-Administrator** and **Resource Scheduling Optimization-Administrator** field security profiles.
+See [RSO configuration](./rso-configuration.md) for more details.
+- Resource Scheduling Optimization works with Universal Resource Scheduling (URS) to schedule field service work orders.
+A working knowledge of how URS works will be helpful for this quickstart.
+For more details, view the topic on [Universal Resource Scheduling for Field Service](universal-resource-scheduling-for-field-service.md).
 ## Step 1: Turn on RSO

 After deploying RSO into your environment, you must enable it.